Japanese submarine I-56 (1943)

 The second I-56 was an Imperial Japanese Navy Type B3 submarine.
 Completed and commissioned in June 1944, she served in the late stages of World War II and took part in the Philippines campaign at the time of the Battle of Leyte Gulf.
-She then operated as a kaiten suicide attack torpedo carrier, including during the Battle of Okinawa, before she was lost in April 1945.
+She then operated as a kaiten torpedo carrier, including during the Battle of Okinawa, before she was lost in April 1945.

 Construction and commissioning

 I-56 was laid down on 29 September 1942 by the Yokosuka Naval Arsenal at Yokosuka, Japan, with the name Submarine No. 629.
-On 12 June 1943 she was both renamed I-56, the second submarine of the name, and provisionally attached to the Kure Naval District.
+On 12 June 1943, she was both renamed I-56, the second submarine of the name, and provisionally attached to the Kure Naval District.
 Launched on 30 June 1943, she was completed and commissioned on 8 June 1944.

 Service history

 Upon commissioning, I-56 was attached formally to the Kure Naval District and assigned to Submarine Squadron 11 in the 6th Fleet for workups.
 With those completed, she was reassigned to Submarine Division 15 in Submarine Squadron 1 in the 6th Fleet on 20 September 1944.
 In early October 1944, she began conversion to a kaiten suicide attack torpedo carrier, in which her 140 mm deck gun was removed to make room on her afterdeck for fittings that allowed her to carry four kaitens.
 By this time, she also had radar and a radar detector installed.